kubeflow/blog/_posts/2024-09-28-gsoc-2024-summary-push-basd-metrics-collection.md

 For reference, the coding period can be rougly divided into 3 stages:

-1. Convert the proposal to KEP and discuss with mentors about the architecture, API design, etc. (~4 weeks)
+1. Convert the proposal to a KEP and discuss the architecture, API design, etc. (~4 weeks) with the mentors

 2. Develop a push-based metrics collection interface according to the KEP. (~8 weeks)